Undecimal

-The undecimal numeral system (also known as the base-11 numeral system) is a positional numeral system that uses eleven as its base.
-While no known society counts by elevens, two are purported to have done so: the Māori, one of the two Polynesian peoples of New Zealand, and the Pañgwa (Pangwa), a Bantu-speaking people of Tanzania.
+Undecimal (also known as unodecimal, undenary, and the base 11 numeral system) is a positional numeral system that uses eleven as its base.
+While no known society counts by elevens, two are purported to have done so: the Māori (one of the two Polynesian peoples of New Zealand) and the Pañgwa (a Bantu-speaking people of Tanzania).
 The idea of counting by elevens remains of interest for its relation to a traditional method of tally-counting practiced in Polynesia.

-During the French Revolution, base-11 was briefly mentioned as a possible basis for the reformed system of measurement.
-Base-11 numerals also appear in the International Standard Book Number system.
+During the French Revolution, undecimal was briefly considered as a possible basis for the reformed system of measurement.
+Today, undecimal numerals have applications in computer science, technology, and the International Standard Book Number system.
+They also occasionally feature in works of popular fiction.